Turnigy Evolution Transmitter Review

 At the moment the IA6C is the smallest and only receiver from Turnigy compatible with the Evolution.
 However, you can also use the Flysky receivers with AFHDS A2 protocol.
 So receivers like the FS X6B and the FS A8S are also compatible and easy to use with the Evolution transmitter.
 These receivers are smaller as the IA6C.

 – Gimbals: These things are butter smooth!

 – Great build quality

 – Easy gimbal switch for Mode 1 or Mode 2

 – Not FrSky compatible (for those with a lot of FrSky receivers)

 – 5 model memory (not a problem for me)

 Overall the Turnigy Evolution is one of the best transmitters at the moment on the market.
 Nothing can compare to its gimbals and its ergonomics!
-And actually this is all you need in a transmitter to fly racing quads in my opinion.
+And actually, this is all you need in a transmitter to fly racing quads in my opinion.
 You can’t compare it to an advanced FrSky Taranis transmitter, but it costs also more than 3 time the price of an Evolution.
-If you don’t have a Taranis and you are looking for a great affordable transmitter for a FPV drone racer go and get your Turnigy Evolution!
+If you don’t have a Taranis and you are looking for a great affordable transmitter for an FPV drone racer go and get your Turnigy Evolution!